 20. The TWIF creates a PDU Session Establishment Request message on behalf of the N5CW device and sends this message to AMF.
 This may be triggered by receiving an IP configuration request (e.g. DHCP Offer/Request) from the N5CW device.
 The TWIF may use default values to populate the parameters in the PDU Session Establishment Request message, but may also skip some PDU session parameters and let the AMF or the SMF determine these parameters based on the N5CW device subscription information received during the registration procedure.
 This way, default PDU session parameters can be used per N5CW device.

 The value of the PDU Session id provided by TWIF in step 20c shall always be the same.
 It will be a value reserved for the PDU sessions requested by the TWIF and it will be different from the values that can be used by the N5CW device when requesting a PDU session over 3GPP access.
-This way, the PDU session id provided by the TWIF cannot be the same with the PDU Session Id of any PDU session established by the N5CW device over 3GPP access.
+This way, the PDU session id provided by the TWIF cannot be the same with the PDU Session ID of any PDU session established by the N5CW device over 3GPP access.

 21. The AMF sends upon request of the SMF an N2 PDU Session Request message to TWIF in order to reserve the appropriate Access Network resources.
 This N2 message includes the PDU Session Establishment Accept message.
 In step 21b, the TWIF may reserve WLAN access resources for the user-plane communication between the N5CW device and TWIF.
 If and how this resource reservation is performed is outside the scope of 3GPP.